-In preparation for medical school, post-baccalaureate students complete the required science coursework and share the many resources available at Johns Hopkins.
-Currently, the core requirements for most medical schools include two semesters each of biology, chemistry, organic chemistry, and physics, all with accompanying labs.
+To prepare for medical school, students complete the required science coursework and share the many resources available at Johns Hopkins.
+The core requirements for most medical schools include two semesters of each of the following with accompanying labs:

-To complement the core curriculum, post-baccalaureate students also take Introduction to Clinical Medicine, a class designed for and taught exclusively to them by faculty from the Johns Hopkins School of Medicine.
-The aim of this course is to encourage post-bac students to make connections between what they learn in the core premedical courses and Medical Tutorials with applications in medicine.
-See the sidebar for student comments on this course.
+To complement the core requirements, post-baccalaureate students also take Introduction to Clinical Medicine, a class designed for and taught exclusively to them by faculty from the Johns Hopkins School of Medicine.
+This course encourages students to make connections between what they learn in the core premedical courses and Medical Tutorials with applications and careers in medicine.

-In order to gain clinical and research experience, students enroll in Medical Tutorials with faculty members at the School of Medicine.
-Students may also take advanced level and elective courses, often at the Bloomberg School of Public Health or through the Krieger School of Arts and Sciences, if their schedules permit and may participate in volunteer activities.
+To gain clinical and research experience, students enroll in Medical Tutorials with faculty members at the School of Medicine.
+Students may also take advanced-level and elective courses at the Bloomberg School of Public Health or through the Krieger School of Arts and Sciences.
 Our MCAT preparation course, provided at no additional cost, is tailored to our students’ needs.

 The flexibility of the program and the vast array of offerings at Johns Hopkins allow us to customize each student’s program of study to complement his or her background.
 In turn, our students acquire the strongest possible preparation for medical school, taking into consideration their interests, completion of required science courses, relevant electives, and medical experience.

-Because the curriculum is customized according to each student’s background, the timetable can vary.
+Because the curriculum is customized for each student, the timetable can vary.
 Students generally complete the program within 9 to 14 months, with 12 months the most common length of time.
 All students must be full-time.

-Students wishing to take full advantage of the vast resources at Johns Hopkins, including enrolling in courses at the Bloomberg School of Public Health, can adapt their schedules to avail themselves of the enriching opportunities at the institution.
+Students wishing to take full advantage of the vast resources at Johns Hopkins, including enrolling in courses at the Bloomberg School of Public Health, can adapt their schedules accordingly.